Hyedryn/elikopy/docs/contributing.rst

 Step 6.
 Keep your branch in sync
 ================================

-Cloning the repo will create an exact copy of the {Singularity} repository at that moment.
+Cloning the repo will create an exact copy of the ElikoPy repository at that moment.
 As you work, your branch may become out of date as others merge changes into the upstream master.
 In the event that you need to update a branch, you will need to follow the next steps: